viperproject/gobra-book/src/02/slices.md

 A slice can be created from another slice or array by slicing it, in general with an expression of the form `a[i:j:k]`.
 To check slicing does not panic, Gobra checks as part of the contract of the slicing operation that `0 <= i && i <= j && j <= k && k <= cap(a)` holds.

-We may create two overlapping slices `l` and `r` but run into a permission error:
+We may create two overlapping slices, `l` and `r,` but run into a permission error:
 ``` go does_not_verify
 func overlappingFail() {
 	s := make([]int, 3)